Tree Preservation Orders (TPOs)

 View the TPO map

-In some cases, we may put a six month provisional TPO in place to protect a tree from immediate threat.
+The TPO process begins with us putting a six month provisional TPO in place to protect a tree from immediate threat.
 When this happens, we would inform neighbours and interested parties, who then have at least 28 days to object.

 Current provisional TPOs